CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/Credential-Management.md

 {{<tab "SSH">}}

 {{<notice info>}}
-You must have sudoer permission to properly configure switches when using the SSH key method.
+You must have sudoer permission to configure switches when using the SSH key method.
 {{</notice>}}

 4. Create a pair of SSH private and public keys: